Jayznnn/NBA-Championship-Probability-Model/README.md

   - The TRAIN_SEASONS variable must be changed to look at the desired range of seasonal data for the model to look at
   - The PREDICT_SEASON variable must look at the desired season to predict.
   - The CHAMPIONS variable must include all championship teams with the desired training years
-  - Comments, documentation, graph titles would need to be changed to include the right years
+  - Comments, documentation, graph titles would need to be changed to include the right seasons